Sosthene00/Rust-crashcourse/README.md

 * We want to be able to create those geometric forms with parameters of different types (u32, f64, String...).
 * We want to implement the same operation for all those different forms
 * Some forms may be composed of other forms

+## Exercice 2 / macro.rs : declaratives macros

+* Understand a simple macro
+* Write an arm in this macro to use vec3